The Lost Fort

 The German emperors of Mediaeval times had long since gone, their hunting horns no longer sounding in the valleys of the Harz, but the legends remained, and in the 18th century, a new interest in those old tales passed on by charcoal makers and miners developed, together with an interest in picturesque and beautiful nature.

 The man to start the Harz tourism was the famous German writer Johann Wolfgang von Goethe (1749-1832).
 He visited the Harz several times, the first time in winter 1777, and then again in 1783 and 1784.
 Goethe was not only a poet and chief representant of the Weimar Classicism, but also a natural philosopher and statesman.
-He visited the Harz in those functions, as mineralogist and as minister for mining at the court of Duke Karl August of Saxe-Weimar (the Harz being rich in ore).
-But was deeply impressed by the splendid nature of the Harz mountains; they found their way into some of his poems (Harzreise im Winter) and the famous Walpurgis-Night scenes in his tragic play Faust.
+He visited the Harz in those functions, as mineralogist and as minister for Mining at the court of Duke Karl August of Saxe-Weimar (the Harz being rich in ore).
+But he was deeply impressed by the splendid nature of the Harz mountains; they found their way into some of his poems (Harzreise im Winter) and the famous Walpurgis-Night scenes in his play Faust.

 Another view from the cliff